Sweet potato noodles with Chinese mushrooms, capsicum, cabbage, carrot, onion, and green shallot, tossed in sesame oil and soy sauce.

-I love these noodles – easy and cheap to make, yet so versatile you can add anything to it and the noodles will soak up all the beautiful flavors.
+Soft, bouncy and juicy , these noodles are so easy to make, yet so versatile you can add anything to it – the noodles will soak up all the beautiful flavors.

-(Family size, serves 4)
+(Family size, serves 4-6)

-- 1/4 leek or 1/2 onion, thinly sliced
+- 1/2 large onion, thinly sliced

 - 100 g common cabbage, thinly sliced